rvetere/electron-start/README.md

-# stackbee-app
+# electron-start

-An electron app based on the UBER AWESOME work of: https://webpack.electron.build/
+An electron boilerplate based on the UBER AWESOME work of: https://webpack.electron.build/

 Supports: